Early History

 to standardise the spelling of words and compulsory education was

-This may explain the many spelling differences American English and native
+these changes may help explain the many spelling differences American English and native

-English exhibit today, migration to the Americas having occurred before dictionary
+English exhibit today, much of the migration to the Americas having occurred before dictionary

 standardisation.